pfsense/docs/source/monitoring/test-port.rst

 Test Port
 =========

-The **Test Port** function, found under the **Diagnostics** menu, conducts a simple TCP connection test to determine if a **Host** is up and accepting connections on a given **Port**.
+The **Test Port** function, found under the **Diagnostics** menu in the pfSense® webGUI, conducts a simple TCP connection test to determine if a **Host** is up and accepting connections on a given **Port**.
 This test does not function for UDP since there is no way to reliably determine if a UDP port accepts connections in this manner.
 This test does not function as a NAT test, only as a direct connection to an IP address and port with a listening daemon.